 Whether you are a part of a specialised team or not, as a PR Professional you ought to understand the business of PR thoroughly to get new business.
-Having been a part of pitches for Business Development in Public relations I feel the following are important points to be kept in mind while targeting new businesses:

 It is important for a PR firm to be well-versed with the industry of the company they are pitching for.
 For example, if they are pitching for a company like Monsanto, they should be well versed with the agricultural industry, Monsanto’s competitors, latest news, upcoming products and technologies etc. This knowledge helps a PR firm understand what their existing strategy lacks, if at all, and how it can be improved.

 A PR firm usually receives a brief from the client after which they make a sales pitch.
 It is critical that every member of the team pitching for a client reads and understand the objectives of the client in detail.
 If these are not well understood then one may prepare a pitch which does not support the future objectives of the client.

 In spite of being satisfied by their existing PR firms, a lot of companies look for new PR firms to bring freshness to their campaigns.
 Hence, it is very important that your pitch must portray new thinking.
 Even if the company does not eventually adopt those ideas, they will be happy to see that the minds are at work.

 One must not forget the work that has already been done by a brand.
 They should see how they can add value to the existing work.
 A lot of campaigns have the potential to be built upon and that aspect must be fully explored.